MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

            in $UMDIR).
 Run the script ``kgo_updates/meto_update_kgo.sh`` which is located in SimSys_Scripts.

         #.
-The script will ask you to enter some details regarding the ticket.
+The script will ask you to enter some details regarding the PR.
             * Platforms: enter each platform which has a kgo change, lower case and space seperated, e.g. `azspice ex1a`
             * If running on the EX's it will ask for the host you ran on - this